Plancke/hypixel-php/README.md

 If you plan on using the mongo cache implementation you'll also need to require mongo, (suggested package)

+I don't push a new version for every minor resource update.
+You can use `$ composer require "plancke/hypixel-php=dev-master"` to always download latest.

 ## TODO

 - Add examples